Skip to content

 The reduction of marine litter therefore requires a coordinated effort at various levels, including the improvement of waste infrastructure, increased public education and a clear legal framework.
 Close collaboration between government, industry, civil society and local communities is crucial to develop sustainable solutions and minimize the impact of marine litter on Ecuador's coastal ecosystems.

-What contribution does the project make to reducing marine litter?
+How does the project contribute to reducing marine litter?

 The comprehensive project strategy to combat marine pollution in Ecuador focuses on improving waste management, eliminating single-use plastic and reducing abandoned fishing gear.
 The main objectives are to strengthen capacities at national and local level, promote circular economy principles and support research and citizen science projects.
 The project’s focus is to support Ecuador in tackling the problem by strengthening the capacities of national institutions and local governments.
 The aim is to improve the efficiency of waste management.